logto-io/docs/docs/docs/references/core/configuration.md

 ## First-time setup questions {#questions}

-For the first time you start Logto with no related environment variable, unless `--no-inquiry` is specified, it'll ask several questions for a smooth experience to fulfill the minimum requirements:
+For the first time you start Logto with no related environment variable, unless `--no-inquiry` is specified in arguments, it'll ask several questions for a smooth experience to fulfill the minimum requirements:

 - If you'd like to generate a cookie keys array for the OIDC provider
 - If you'd like to generate a private key for the OIDC provider